1949 Nobel Prize in Literature

 The 1949 Nobel Prize in Literature was awarded the American author William Faulkner (1897–1962) "for his powerful and artistically unique contribution to the modern American novel."
-The prize was awarded the following year on October 1950.
+The prize was awarded the following year in October 1950.
 The Nobel Committee for Literature had decided that none of the nominations for 1949 met the criteria as outlined in the will of Alfred Nobel, and the prize was reserved until the following year.

 Laureate

 William Faulkner generally is regarded as one of the most significant American writers of all time.
 Faulkner wrote 13 novels and many short stories but started as a poet.
 With his breakthrough novel, The Sound and the Fury (1929), he began to use stream of consciousness to portray a character's flow of inner thoughts.
 His books often are told from the point of view of several characters and contain accurately rendered colloquialisms combined with long sentences full of imagery and language that is sometimes surreal.
 Among his other famous works include As I Lay Dying (1930), Light In August (1934) and Absalom!
 Absalom!
 (1936).